-DIVERSITY, INCLUSION AND BELONGING FRAMEWORK DIB is more than just a strategy, it's what we believe and how we lead PURPOSE UE SELF EXPRESSION ssion, it's the heart of our c ntic self and express thems OUR BELIEF Every person has the right to be treated w SPECT ith dignity and respect and hey feel they belong. d experience a safe INCLUSION PRINCIPLES INCREASING DIVERSE REPRESENTATION OF ALL PEOPLE Reflecting our local communities & customers by shaping balanced teams and building a diverse company.
+DIVERSITY, INCLUSION AND BELONGING FRAMEWORK DIB is more than just a strategy, it's what we believe and how we lead PURPOSE UE SELF EXPRESSION ssion, it's the heart of our c ntic self and express thems OUR BELIEF RESPECT Every person has the right to be treated with dignity and respect and experience a safe workplace where they feel they belong.
+INCLUSION PRINCIPLES INCREASING DIVERSE REPRESENTATION OF ALL PEOPLE Reflecting our local communities & customers by shaping balanced teams and building a diverse company.
 FOSTERING THE POWER OF CULTURAL DIVERSITY Education, awareness and action for equity-inspired for multiculturalism.
 STRIVING FOR GENDER EQUALITY Continous improvement for equal opportunities.
-FOSTERING DIVERSITY OF THOUGHT & APPROACH Inclusion of all voices to foster diversity of ideas, thoughts, views, work styles and approaches.
+FOSTERING DIVERSITY OF THOUGHT& APPROACH Inclusion of all voices to foster diversity of ideas, thoughts, views, work styles and approaches.
 COMPANY CULTURE Inclusive, locally relevant, underpinned b y our fundamental beliefs and shared values